 Wine Caverns & Breezeway

-In 1989, the Kautz family assembled a crew of professional miners, which, from-day-to-day, often included as many as three generations from the same family.
+In 1989, the Kautz family assembled a crew of professional miners.
 These included some of the “old timers” that had worked the early gold and gem mines.
 They blasted, picked, and shoveled their way through 10,000 square feet of limestone and schist rock to form the wine caverns.
 The project took ten months to complete and on many days the miners would only make two to three feet of progress.
 The rock was so hard and difficult, the miners often said it was like blasting through iron.
 Thus, we became “Ironstone Vineyards.”

 The caverns maintain a year-round temperature of 60 degrees farenheit no matter what the temperature is outside.
 Combined with the 70-percent humidity provided by the natural spring waterfall inside the caverns, the conditions are ideal for wine aging.
 The constant temperature prevents the barrels from expanding and contracting — thus leaking wine — and the humidity minimizes evaporation.